YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Accessibility Information.md

 ##### _Checklist For This Section:_

 ###### Accessibility
-- Review How Project can work with someone with seeing difficulties
+- Review how Project can work with someone with seeing difficulties
-- Review How Project can work with someone with hearing challenges if using sound
+- Review how Project can work with someone with hearing challenges if using sound
 - Review [Google Accessibility Info](https://www.google.com/accessibility/)
 - Review [Google Accessibility Info for Developers](https://www.google.com/accessibility/for-developers/)
 - Review [Google Accessibility For Education](https://edu.google.com/intl/ALL_us/why-google/accessibility/)